29 Oct The Importance of Mold Testing

 Molds can not only affect the health of those who are exposed to them (this includes small pets, by the way) they can also cause considerable damage to the structure of a building.
 Mold can cause rot, the deterioration of insulation materials and unsightly stains on interior surfaces.
 Because molds needs moisture in order to thrive, their presence indicates a leak or moisture problem.
 When left undetected, building leaks can compromise the structure and stability of a building, thereby endangering lives and risking the value of the property.

-If you have small children, elderly persons or chronically ill people living in a house that you suspect has molds, it is imperative that you have the premises inspected by one of Champia’s experienced and qualified Atlanta building inspectors as soon as possible.
+If you have small children, elderly persons or chronically ill people living in a house that you suspect has molds, it is imperative that you have the premises inspected by one of Champia’s experienced and qualified Atlanta building inspectors as soon as possible for Mold Testing.
 Even non-toxic molds can adversely affect the health of people with compromised or developing immune system.